 Students are strongly encouraged not to be employed (work in a paid position) outside the laboratory during the practicum year.
-If a job is held, it is advised that the position be part-time, within the laboratory, clinic or hospital, and that the student be scheduled for a limited number of hours.
+If a job is held, it is advised that the position be part-time, within the laboratory or Marshfield Clinic Health System, and that the student be scheduled for a limited number of hours.
 Practicum hours will not be shortened or altered to accommodate a student's work schedule.